osa-computer-society/osacs/meeting-minutes/1-algorithms-101.md

 1. Randomly shuffle the deck.
 2. If it's sorted, stop.
 Else, repeat.

-Probabilistically speaking, this will _eventually_ terminate \(although it does technically have an upper bound of infinity\) in about $n!$ shuffles.
+Probabilistically speaking, this will _eventually_ terminate \(although it does technically have an upper bound of infinity\) in about $$n!$$ shuffles.
 For a deck of 52 cards, that would be approximately

 80658175170000000000000000000000000000000000000000000000000000000000